zellwk/zellwk.com/src/posts/2017-03-15-css-architecture-1.md

 The other two checkboxes aren't fulfilled yet:

 2. I must *instantly know if the component uses JavaScript*.
-1. I must *instantly know whether it's safe to edit* a class without interrupting other any other CSS.
+1. I must *instantly know whether it's safe to edit* a class without interrupting any other CSS.

 These two checkboxes will be checked in the [next article](/blog/css-architecture-2) when I discuss *namespacing*.